bpwhelan/EmbyAniSync/README.md

 # EmbyAniSync

-This has since gone through a large re-design to have a bit of it's own identity from EmbyAniSync.
+This has since gone through a large re-design to have a bit of it's own identity from PlexAniSync.
 However, a lot of code is still used from the original project, including this readme.
 Credits to them.

 ## Setup